Bairdo/faucetTutorial/ACLs.rst

     as_ns host2 ping 192.168.0.1

 Here we can see ICMP echo requests are coming from the MAC address "00:00:00:00:00:02" that we set in our output ACL.
-(The reply is destined to the actual MAC address of host2 thanks to ARP) [TODO i think].
+(The reply is destined to the actual MAC address of host2 thanks to ARP).

 .. code:: console